Old wisdom, new look.

 The Result

-the outside perspective of the author, merges contemporary and mid-19th century visual styles, and celebrates the cross-cultural conversation about democracy.
+A book cover that emphasizes the outside perspective of the author, merges contemporary and mid-19th century visual styles, and celebrates the cross-cultural conversation about democracy.

 A soft,